Amit040802/Threads_EX/README.md

 When method declared as synchronized, then lock of the current object (this) before executing the method, and releases it when the method returns.
 This means that for a given 'Foo' instance, only one thread at a time is allowed to execute the synchronized methods.

-Before this change, bar++ was not atomic.
+Before this change, 'bar++' was not atomic.
 Two threads could read the same old value of bar, increase it, and write it back, and one update would be lost. s a result, the final value of bar was smaller than 20,000 even though each of the threads performed 10,000 increases.

 After adding synchronized, only one thread can run 'baz' at a time on the shared object 'Foo, so the program prints the correct result: 20000.